-This past Saturday, I jumped in my car and headed to Berkeley to attend the annual meeting of the Friends of the Bancroft Library.
+This past Saturday, I went to the annual meeting of the Friends of the Bancroft Library.
 I love this University of California campus and especially U.C.
 Berkeley’s Bancroft Library, which houses some of the most precious and rare manuscripts of the American West.
 That day, I met other people — historians, authors, and avid readers – who are also devoted to preserving and supporting the library’s treasures.
 It was a gathering of fellow “archive rats.”

 I worked in the Bancroft while researching both of my books.
 For The House of Mondavi, I found a wonderful resource in the Bancroft’s Regional Oral History Office, which conducted a series of oral histories with California’s leading winemakers, including Robert and Peter Mondavi, as well as Miljenko (Mike) Grgich, Jack Davies, and Warren Winiarski.